 Tell us about your current practice.

-I noticed that a lot of your works, which are not featured here in this issue, utilizes digital technique.
-Can you tell us about your interest in the digital medium?
+I noticed that a lot of your works utilizes papers/cardboard/stitches.
+Can you tell us about your interest in the materials?

 © Copyright contemporaryidentities